Modi's tax overhaul to strain finances but boost image amid US trade tensions

 Modi has vowed to protect farmers, fishermen and cattlemen, following Trump's surprise tariff announcement on India, after trade talks between New Delhi and Washington collapsed over disagreement on opening India's vast farm and dairy sectors and stopping Russian oil purchases.

-The latest round of trade talks between the two nations set for August 25-29 has also been called off.
+The latest round of trade talks between the two nations, which had been set for Aug 25 to 29, has also been called off.